2nd Generation Christianity

 The Israelites in the chapter above are the second generation in the promised land.
 These people had not been through Egypt and the trying wilderness.
 They had not been through all the hardships of the generation before.

-These were the second generation Christians.
-And sadly they fell to worshipping other Gods.
+These were the second-generation Christians.
+And sadly they fell to worshipping other gods.
 In the same way, second-generation Christians can fall to sin as well.
-Those that have lived all of their lives under church and Gods word.
-They if not careful, can make the exact failures of those in Judges 2.
-Today I will be talking about the failures of second generation Christians.
+Those that have lived all of their lives under the church and God's word.
+They, if not careful, can make the exact failures of those in Judges 2.
+Today I will be talking about the failures of second-generation Christians.

 "which knew not the LORD,"